 Should you feel you have cause for complaint, we would ask you to register this complaint in one of the following ways:

-• Register a verbal complaint either with your Licensed Money Coach or with a member of the CAP Money team or with any other member of Christians Against Poverty staff.
+• Register a verbal complaint either with your CAP Money Coach, your caseworker or with a member of the CAP Money team or with any other member of staff at Christians Against Poverty.

 Once you have registered your complaint we will deal with it as follows:

-You will be invited to discuss the complaint with the line manager of the member of Christians Against Poverty about whom the complaint is made or with the CAP Money Team Manager.
-If your compliant is about a Licenced Money Coach the CAP Money Plus Manager will deal with this.
+You will be invited to discuss the complaint with the line manager of the member of Christians Against Poverty about whom the complaint is made.
+In the case of a CAP Money Coach, with the CAP Money Team Manager.
+If your compliant is about your CAP Money Plus caseworker the CAP Money Plus Manager will deal with this.
 This will be done within five working days of the complaint being received.

-Should you not be happy with the outcome of Stage 1, you will be asked to put your complaint in writing to the Quality Assurance department.
-They will investigate the complaint and respond to you in writing within 10 working days of the complaint being escalated by you.
+Should you not be happy with the outcome of Stage one, you will be asked to put your complaint in writing to the Quality Assurance department.
+They will investigate the complaint and respond to you in writing within ten working days of the complaint being escalated by you.

 To download this complaints procedure as a leaflet click here.